nespjin/NespSdkWPF/README.md

 # NespSdkWPF

-This is Nesp Software Development Kit for WPF, dependency NespSdkFramework.
+This is Nesp Software Development Kit for WPF, dependency NespSdkFramework and NespWin32Library.